 A full-blown culinary adventure

-Germany is home to world-famous and hidden gems, offering adventure, wonder, and complete satisfaction.
+Germany is home to world-famous and hidden gems, offering adventure, wonder, and complete satisfaction, not to mention the amazing accommodations that this country offers, including the best hotels and Airbnb tiny houses.
 Adding to that are these top street foods you must try - they’ll set the tone for your gastronomical journey and give you a taste of local flavours.
 There can’t be a better way of getting to know the country from inside and out than by starting with the food!

 Get Trip101 in your inbox